nativewind/website/content/docs/customization/theme.md

 <!-- # Theme -->

-NativeWind uses the same theme values as as Tailwind CSS.
+Nativewind uses the same theme values as as Tailwind CSS.
 You can read more about how to configure your project [through the Tailwind CSS documentation](https://tailwindcss.com/docs/theme).

 Fully dynamic React Native applications often make use of helper functions such as `Platform.select` and `PixelRatio`.
-NativeWind exports helpers allowing you to embed these functions into your theme.
+Nativewind exports helpers allowing you to embed these functions into your theme.

 ## platformSelect